miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 ---
 title: Forking a Flake of Infrastructure as Code
 permalink: /forking-flake-infrastructure-as-code/
-description: I describe my experience creating a portable and reproducible development environment using Nix flakes.
-I highlight the challenges of integrating different technologies and the benefits of using Nix for managing dependencies and ensuring consistency across platforms.
-I also discuss the importance of simplicity and efficiency in development workflows and the role of AI-assisted coding tools like Cursor AI.
-Finally, I share my approach to building a FastHTML web application and the importance of mastering the BQL language for Botify API interaction.
+description: I've finally cracked the code to a truly portable and reproducible development environment using Nix flakes!
+It was a wild ride wrestling with different technologies, but Nix was a lifesaver for managing dependencies and keeping things consistent across my Linux and Mac machines.
+I even found a way to seamlessly integrate AI-assisted coding tools like Cursor AI and Jupyter AI into the mix.
+The real kicker was building a FastHTML web app that taps into the Botify API – talk about a learning curve with that BQL language!
+But hey, who needs sleep when you're riding the wave of efficient and cutting-edge development?
 layout: post
 ---